xebia/essentials/alone-time.md

 ---

 layout: card
 category: collaboration

 ---

 Alone time

 ---

-<p>For some situations pair programming is not effective.
-Be prepared to allow yourself and your team members to have some time alone.</p>
+For some situations pair programming is not effective.
+Be prepared to allow yourself and your team members to have some time alone.

 ---

 For some situations pair programming is not effective.
 Be prepared to allow yourself and your team members to have some time alone.